mah0001/metadata-editor-docs-v2/templates_administrative.md

 Administrative metadata is securely stored within the Metadata Editor and can be exported (as JSON files), and is accessible via APIs to allow data management and dissemination systems to retrieve and utilize it as needed.
 But administrative metadata is not included in metadata exported for public use.

-## Creating administrative metadata schmeas (templates)
+## Creating administrative metadata templates

-Although administrative metadata schemas are specific to each organization and IT system, the Metadata Editor provdes a starter template named “Core administrative metadata”.
+Although administrative metadata schemas are specific to each organization and IT system, the Metadata Editor provides a starter template named “Core administrative metadata”.
 This core template is not editable and cannot be used except to be duplicated and modified for creating new templates.

 ![image](img/ME_UG_v1-0-0_template_administrative_manager.png)